stuyCLC/stuyCLC.github.io/_posts/2018-11-20-Medusa-Meeting#2-recap.md

 title: Medusa Meeting # 2 Summary and Discussion
 ---
 <div class="blurb">
     <p> Our mythology buff president Anj couldn't be here today so Momo and Meredith took over.
-Please message Anj if you have any questions
+Please message Anj if you have any questions.
+Prepare for imformation DUMP. <br>
     <ul>
           <li> <b> Odysseus: </b> the long annoying story
                 <ol> <b><i> Ithaca </i></b> Odysseus lives here with his wife, Penelope (a 50 year old beauty --think of her as a cougar). </ol>